 - If it is turned OFF, press the wireless button on the printer to get it running again.

-- Turn your iOS device off and back on again.
-Turn your printer off and back on again.
+- Turn your iDevice off and back on again.
+Turn your printer off and back on again

-- Turn off BOTH your router AND your modem, wait 30 seconds, and turn back ON
+- Switch off BOTH your router AND your modem, wait 30 seconds and turn back ON

-If You are Still Having Problems With AirPrint
+If You are Still Getting No AirPrint Printers Found